Systematic National Collections Debt Collection Harassment?

 Take the time to learn about your rights under the FDCPA and understand the importance of acting within the appropriate time frames to protect yourself from violations.

-The Fair Debt Collection Practices Act, also known as the FDCPA, protects consumers’ rights in the context of debt collection.
+The Fair Debt Collection Practices Act (FDCPA), protects consumers’ rights in the context of debt collection.
 In other words, debt collectors must adhere to a certain set of rules when they are pursuing consumers who owe money.
 If a collector violates the FDCPA, you can sue the collector in court.
 The law allows consumers who have been victims of harassment from debt collectors to get the calls to stop in addition to recover statutory damages of up to $1,000, plus attorney fees and court costs.

 Is Systematic National Collections a scam?